labordynamicsinstitute/replication-lab/_projects/1_project.markdown

 </div>

-The project is currently on hold.
+The project has ended for now.
 Preliminary results were presented at BITSS 2018.
+See Herbert et al 2024 for publication.